njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ![3COM](https://user-images.githubusercontent.com/50623449/176190060-31a16201-dd67-4b03-9f83-c1dfd7cdcc48.png)
 *Figure 5: Atom project*

-Click on the main.py and paste this MicroPython code below and press **ctrl + S** on your keyboard to save it:(It is important to always save a file after pasting/writing it before uploading it to avoid issues)
+Click on the main.py and paste this MicroPython code below and press **ctrl + S** on your keyboard to save it.
+Important!
+Always save the file after pasting or writing it before uploading it to avoid errors).
 ```MicroPython
 import pycom
 import time